Weakly minimal groups with a new predicate: Stable expansions of weakly minimal abelian groups

-In this section, we generalize the behavior found in Theorem \ref{thm:ESS} to define a certain combinatorial property of subsets $A$ of weakly minimal abelian groups $(G,+)$, which implies $A_{(G,+)}$ is mutually algebraic.
-In contrast to Section \ref{sec:FGM} however, we will need to use the characterization of mutual algebraicity involving uniformly bounded arrays (see Theorem \ref{thm:MAchar}$(iv)$).
+In this section, we consider sets of algebraic numbers, which are enumerated by linear homogeneous recurrence relations with constant coefficients.
+Once again, our main task will be to show mutual algebraicity of $A_{\cG}$, where $A$ and $\cG$ satisfy certain assumptions.
+Toward this end, we first generalize the behavior found in Theorem \ref{thm:ESS} in order to formulate a combinatorial criterion for generating mutually algebraic structures.
+In contrast to Section \ref{sec:FGM} however, we will need to use the characterization of mutual algebraicity involving uniformly bounded arrays.